open-component-model/ocm-website/content/docs/tutorials/ocm-and-gitops/gitops-driven-configuration-of-ocm-applications.md

 We have shown how OCM and Flux can be combined to configure applications at runtime.

-GitOps driven configuration in tandem with the powerful **Localization** functionality provided by OCM offers tremendous flexibility, reliability and scalability when deploying your applications to any kind of compute environment be it public, private or edge.
+GitOps driven configuration in tandem with the powerful **Localization** functionality provided by OCM offers tremendous flexibility, reliability, and scalability when deploying your applications to any kind of compute environment, be it public, private or edge.